User Guide (Latest)

 • Each executor would have a fraction of the GPU memory available for processing

-Yes, but it requires support from the underlying cluster manager to isolate the MIG GPU instance for each executor (e.g.: by setting CUDA_VISIBLE_DEVICES, YARN with docker isolation or other means).
+Yes, but it requires support from the underlying cluster manager to isolate the MIG GPU instance for each executor (for example, by setting CUDA_VISIBLE_DEVICES, YARN with Docker isolation or other means).

-Note that MIG is not recommended for use with the RAPIDS Accelerator since it significantly reduces the amount of GPU memory that can be used by the Accelerator for each executor instance.
+MIG isn’t recommended for use with the RAPIDS Accelerator since it significantly reduces the amount of GPU memory that can be used by the Accelerator for each executor instance.
 If the cluster is purpose-built to run Spark with the RAPIDS Accelerator then we recommend running without MIG.
-Also note that the UCX-based shuffle plugin will not work as well in this configuration because MIG does not support direct GPU to GPU transfers.
+Also note that the UCX-based shuffle plugin won’t work as well in this configuration because MIG doesn’t support direct GPU to GPU transfers.

 However MIG can be advantageous if the cluster is intended to be shared amongst other processes (like ML / DL jobs).